 22 I am going to read out a list of technologies.
-For each of t you: Already have it, Would consider purchasing it, Would
+For each of these I would like to know if you: Already have it, Would consider purchasing it, Would not consider purchasing, Or,

 if you have never heard of it before.
 J, ,

 Read out.

 Already have it Considering Not Concidering it Never heard of it hefore

 Solar Panels or Photovoltaic Panels 1 2 3 4

 Wind Turbines 1 2 3 4

 Battery Energy Storage System 1 2 3 4

-Electric Vehicles 1 2 3 4
+EVs 1 2 3 4

 Hot Water Heat Pumps 1 2 3 4

 Space Heating Heat Pumps 1 2 3 4

-Smart Home Technologies (e.g. Smart Controlled Appliances) 1 2 3 4
+Smart Home Technologies (e.g. Smart Controlled 1 2 3 4

+Appliances) • ·

 23 I would like to know which of these technologies you are most interested in.
 Please tell

 me which is the 1 st , 2 nd and 3 rd most interesting.

 Read out.
 [Rank 1, 2, and 3]

 Solar Panels or Photovoltaic Panels

 Wind Turbines

 Battery Energy Storage System

-Electric Vehicles
+EVs

 Hot Water Heat Pumps

 Space Heating Heat Pumps

 Smart Home Technologies (e.g. Smart Controlled Appliances)